 - Embedded APIcast: Two APIcast gateways (staging and production) come by default with the 3scale API Management installation.
-They come pre-configured and ready to use out-of-the-box. - Self-managed APIcast: You can deploy APIcast wherever you want.
+They come pre-configured and ready to use out-of-thebox. - Self-managed APIcast: You can deploy APIcast wherever you want.
 Here are a few recommended options to deploy APIcast: - Deploying APIcast on the Docker containerized environment: Download a ready to use Docker-formatted container image, which includes all of the dependencies to run APIcast in a Docker-formatted container. - Running APIcast on Red Hat OpenShift: Run APIcast on a supported version of OpenShift.
 You can connect self-managed APIcasts to a 3scale On-premises installation or to a 3scale Hosted (SaaS) account.
+For this, you have the option to deploy APIcast using the Openshift template or to deploy an APIcast gateway self-managed solution using the operator.